BestTimesToVisit.com Logo

 Public Buses (Arubus)

-Cost:$2.50 per ride, or $10 for a 5-day pass.
-Passes can be purchased at the main bus station in Oranjestad or from bus drivers.
+Cost:$2.50 per ride, or $10 for a 3-day pass.
+Tickets can be purchased from the driver or at kiosks.

 Ride-Sharing Services (Limited)

 While not as prevalent as in larger cities, some ride-sharing services operate in Aruba.
-They can be a convenient alternative to taxis for shorter trips, especially if you're familiar with the app.
+They can be a convenient alternative to taxis, especially if you're comfortable using apps.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.